ga-wdi-pvd/angular-routing/readme.md

 ## Framing (15 / 15)

-So far we've been learning about Angular and its awesome power as front-end framework to allow us to easily build Single Page Apps.
+So far we've been learning about Angular and its awesome power as front-end framework that allows us to easily build Single Page Apps.

 **Q**: What are some of the characteristics of SPAs?